makerdao/xdomain/packages/teleport-monitoring/README.md

 These checks are run on _every new finalized block_:

 - _bridge invariant_ - compares amount of L1 escrowed DAI vs L2 DAI total supply
-- _bad debt_ - ensures that every new L1mint using oracle auth has a corresponding burn on L2
+- _bad debt_ - ensures that every new L1 mint using oracle auth has a corresponding burn on L2. **Note: This will only monitor, new upcoming wormholes and will reset after restart!
+Use one of the scripts to calculate all bad debt**

 ## Running